vijithassar/lit/lit.sh.md

 # Compile A Single File #

-Wrap the awk routine and the filename logic into a single function which can be called on any file to compile its output.
+Wrap the awk command and the filename logic into a single function which can be called on any file to compile its output.

 ```bash
 # compile Markdown code blocks in a file using awk